 The female gathers the nest material and builds the nest by herself, though the male may accompany her as she moves back and forth.
 Using dried grasses and other herbaceous vegetation, she weaves a crude cup measuring about 3.5 inches across and 2 inches high on the outside, with an inner cavity about 1 inch deep and 3 inches across.

-Summer Tanagers are fairly common and their populations are stable, according to the North American Breeding Bird Survey.
-Partners in Flight estimates their global breeding population at 12 million, with 83 percent breeding in the U.S., none in Canada, and 17 percent spending part of the year in Mexico.
-They score a 9 out of 20 on the Continental Concern Score and are not on the 2012 watch list.
-However, populations have declined sharply in California and along the Colorado River, from the rapid conversion of riverside forest to agriculture and other uses.
+Summer Tanagers are fairly common and despite declines and increases in local populations, overall their populations were stable between 1966 and 2014, according to the North American Breeding Bird Survey.
+Partners in Flight estimates their global breeding population at 12 million, with 83% spending part of the year in the U.S., and 17% in Mexico.
+The species rates a 9 out of 20 on the Continental Concern Score.
+Summer Tanager is not on the 2014 State of the Birds Watch List.
+Populations have declined in areas due to the rapid conversion of riverside forest to agriculture and other uses.
 Back to top

 Although Summer Tanagers mostly eat bees and wasps, they may also forage on backyard berry bushes and fruit trees near their forest habitat.Back to top